 23. Stay with internet friends met on forums

 Motorcycle forums are very popular and a great way to make internet friends with a common interest; riding.
-Post up on a forum that you’ll be taking a long, cross country journey.
-You’ll probably be surprised with the amount of offers you get from your forum friend to stay at their place, or at least meet up while you’re in their town.
+Post up on a forum that you’ll be taking a long, cross-country journey.
+You’ll probably be surprised with the number of offers you get from your forum friend to stay at their place, or at least meet up while you’re in their town.

 24. Apartment Hotels – Extended Stay

-Some hotel chains, are designed for this type of travel.
-They’ll include kitchenettes so you can prepare meals and are often set up more like an apartment with a seperate living area.
+Some hotel chains are designed for this type of travel.
+They’ll include kitchenettes so you can prepare meals and are often set up more like an apartment with a separate living area.
 These types of hotels may offer weekly rates that might be less expensive than a daily rate.